drewvance/Persist-F/README.md

 To use, install the extension in google chrome.
 The options page will let you choose which words to search for, comma separated.

-Upper right will show hit count, words will have a yellow background on the page.
+Upper right will show hit count, The entire DOM element containing a hit will get a yellow background.